 If you believe you have been mis-sold your FSAVC from Colonial Mutual start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 Colonial Mutual mis-sold FSAVC with various different Aspects:

 - Colonial Mutual may not have made their customers aware that their FSAVC will not be contributed by their employer.

-- Colonial Mutual may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Colonial Mutual may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Colonial Mutual may not have made their customers aware about the chance of purchasing "Added Years".
+- Colonial Mutual may not have made their consumers aware about the chance of purchasing "Added Years".

 - Colonial Mutual may not have made their customers aware that any fees & charges that their FSAVC incurred.